 Eliminate Duplicate Request Processing Time

 GovQA’s powerful duplicate request flagging and linking functions mean that even if a requester proceeds and submits a request after seeing the deflection messaging on the public portal, you are protected from wasted time.
 Duplicate requests are flagged in the admin portal and linked to each other.
 If it makes sense for your agency, the workflow can be configured to send an auto-response to the requester, which stops the response time clock, closes the request, and ensures your compliance with the law.

 Automatically Flag Frequent and Vexatious Requesters

 Identify frequent, excessive requesters automatically with GovQA’s solution; so that, if law allows in your jurisdiction, you can serve these folks in a different way.
-New legislation across the country, like HB 1595 in the state of Washington, allows exemptions for overly complex, vague, or burdensome requests – letting agencies deny these requests or charge fees for compiling exceptionally complicated responses.
+New legislation across the country allows exceptions and exemptions for overly complex, vague, or burdensome requests – letting some agencies deny these requests, provide records on an installment basis, or charge fees for copies or the time costs associated with compiling exceptionally complicated responses.
 With GovQA, you can use built-in tools to provide fee estimates – which are a great deflection tool for those requesters just trying to waste your time.
 You can even invoice customers and collect payments within the tool.

 Automate Your FOIA Process to Reduce Workload and Eliminate Risk – How One Large City Did It

 Despite the massive increase in request volume, the city of San Antonio, Texas, using GovQA’s public records management platform, has decreased the average number of days to close a request from 24 days in FY 2012 to just 8 days in FY 2017.
 To date, the Office of the Attorney General in Texas has not assessed any penalties against the City of San Antonio or any City Officials for failure to properly respond to an open records request.